danforthcenter/plantcv/docs/analyze_NIR_intensity.md

     - Used to mask rectangluar regions of an image
 - **Example use:**
     - [Use In NIR Tutorial](nir_tutorial.md)

+**Output Data Units:**
+    - Bins - bin values based on number of bins set by user
+    - Signal Histogram - histogram of object pixel intensity values 0 (unsaturated) to 255 (saturated)

 **Original grayscale image**